Mania Musical in Spanish Class

 (Due to varied space & size make fit your space)

-- Option 1 – masking tape (I got a set of colors in later versions) you could use tape on a wall as well)
+Option 1 – masking tape (I got a set of colors in later versions) you could use tape on a wall as well)

-- Option 3 – draw lines on a whiteboard/chalkboard
+Option 3 – draw lines on a whiteboard/chalkboard

-A Fun Music Bracket Tradition Each year
+Mania Musical – A Fun Music Bracket Tradition Each Year

 If this is something you would like to do in class for multiple years download the growing Bracket Bundle here.
-It is updated to include 8 separate brackets (March 16, April 16, March 17, March 18, March 19, March 2020, 2021 & 2022& Brand new 2023!
+It is updated to include 11 separate brackets & is growing!

 **Or, if you want the best deal possible on all of Mis Clases Locas music resources all together, check out the Mega Music Bundle.